Items to download

-County Atlas, written by Branch members and published by Surrey Wildlife Trust in 2013.
+County Atlas, written/produced by Branch members, published by Surrey Wildlife Trust 2013

 Surrey & SW London Branch was created on Jan 1, 1995 (along with Herts & Middlesex) when the original London Branch (1980-94) was split in two - north and south of the Thames.
 We embrace Surrey (VC17), which includes eight London boroughs:

 Croydon, Kingston, Lambeth, Merton, Richmond (south of Thames), Southwark, Sutton, Wandsworth.

 Household membership reached 1,000 in 2014 and 1,500 in 2020.

 2009 David Gardner

 2001 Martin Ellis